murtazahaider1/Embedding-Search----Images/README.md

 To run the frontend on a local server, use uvicorn as below: uvicorn main:app --host 0.0.0.0 --port 8000 --reload (Change as needed)

+refresh_catalog.py file can be used to schedule build_index as needed based on changes